vita-epfl/VoxDet/README.md

 ## 📋 TODO List

-- [ ] Release the paper
+- [ ] Release the arXiv paper
-- [ ] Release all unified codebase, including both camera-based and LiDAR-based implementation
+- [ ] Release the unified codebase, including both camera-based and LiDAR-based implementation
 - [ ] Release all models

 ## 📚Citeation